Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters

 \subsection{Extended Kalman Filtering}

-The Extended Kalman Filter (EKF) is an extension of the Kalman Filter that addresses the estimation of system states in the presence of nonlinear system dynamics and measurement models.
+The Extended Kalman Filter (EKF) is an extension of the KF that addresses the estimation of system states in the presence of nonlinear system dynamics and measurement models.
 It approximates the nonlinear models using linearization techniques and applies the EKF update equations to iteratively estimate the state of the system.

-Similar to the Kalman Filter, the EKF maintains an estimate of the system state, denoted as $\hat{x}_k$, and an error covariance matrix, denoted as $P_k$, which represents the uncertainty associated with the estimate.
+Similar to the KF, the EKF maintains an estimate of the system state, denoted as $\hat{x}_k$, and an error covariance matrix, denoted as $P_k$, which represents the uncertainty associated with the estimate.
 The EKF incorporates new measurements to update the state estimate and the error covariance matrix.

 The EKF consists of two main steps: the prediction step and the update step.